ncborcherding/scRepertoire/README.md

 ## Learning To Use scRepertoire

-Vignette available [here](https://www.borch.dev/uploads/vignette/vignette), includes almost 13,000 T cells across 3 patients with renal clear cell carcinoma.
+Vignette available [here](https://www.borch.dev/uploads/vignette/scRepertoire), includes almost 13,000 T cells across 4 patients with acute respiratory distress syndrome.

 ## Please Cite
 Feel free to use, edit, modify scRepertoire, but if you do, please cite the [manuscript](https://f1000research.com/articles/9-47/v1).
 If you are building your own tool based on scRepertoire, reach out, I am happy to help and make things compatible.

+## Bug Reports/New Features

+#### If you run into any issues or bugs please submit a [GitHub issue](https://github.com/ncborcherding/scRepertoire/issues) with details of the issue.

+- If possible please include a [reproducible example](https://reprex.tidyverse.org/).
+Alternatively, an example with the internal **scRep_example** and **contig_list** would be extremely helpful.

+#### Any requests for new features or enhancements can also be submitted as [GitHub issues](https://github.com/ncborcherding/scRepertoire/issues).

+#### [Pull Requests](https://github.com/ncborcherding/scRepertoire/pulls) are welcome for bug fixes, new features, or enhancements.

+- Please set PR to merge with “dev” branch and provide description of what the PR contains (referencing existing issue(s) if appropriate).

 ## Contact
 Questions, comments, suggestions, please feel free to contact Nick Borcherding via this repository, [email](mailto:ncborch@gmail.com), or using [twitter](https://twitter.com/theHumanBorch).